glennDittmann/rita/README.md

 :warning: **This is a work in progress.** :warning:
 The algorithms work, as test coverage indicates.
-However, the code is not yet fully optimized and the API is not yet simplfied.
+However, the code is not yet fully optimized and the API is not yet simplified.
 There might be duplicate and unnecessarily complex code.

 ## Base implementation